znarkd/Noodle/README.md

 # Noodle
-Use Noodle as an in-memory database for your JavaScript application.
+Noodle is an in-memory database for JavaScript applications.
 With it, one can construct dynamic data views of tabular data.
 Noodle provides set-based data retrieval and updates without SQL.

 Noodle may be used with any array-like object.